 As public bodies, and given the range of essential services they provide to residents across the UK, the functioning of councils is heavily regulated including their ability to borrow.
 Councils have a statutory power to borrow, but must do so in accordance with the Prudential Code for Capital Finance in Local Authorities (“Prudential Code”) and the Ministry for Housing, Communities and Local Government Guidance on Investment (“MHCLG Guidance”).
 The main requirement for these rules and regulations is that borrowing supports prudent management of the council’s finances and / or is for long-term capital projects.
 The councils must demonstrate that the borrowing is affordable, sustainable and prudent.

-When borrowing money through Abundance, a council will typically be raising the money for a specific purpose(s) or project(s) and will set this out in the Offer Document, however you will be lending money to the council as a whole.
+When borrowing money through Abundance, a council will typically be raising the money for a specific purpose(s) or project(s) and will set this out as part of the investment information available on Abundance, however you will be lending money to the council as a whole.
 That means the risk of your investment is not directly linked to the specific purpose or project itself and is instead linked to the wider strength of the council.

 We will only arrange a loan for a council when we are satisfied that the council has followed the correct process for authorising the borrowing and that the borrowing is both legal and within the council’s prudential borrowing limits.
 This assessment includes asking a council a set of questions to confirm they have met their legal requirements for borrowing through the loan, and also have not recently been in financial difficulty.

 - The borrowing is within the council’s legal authority;

 - The council has not issued a Section 114* notice in the last 3 years; and,